microchip-pic-avr-examples/pic16f13145-multiple-clb-configurations-mplab-mcc/README.md

 ## Concept

 This application showcases the capabilities of using multiple configurations for the CLB module by creating two different versions of a simple clock divider circuit, as illustrated in the diagram below and accessible in the design [file](assets/design.clb).
 To keep things simple, the two circuits are identical, with the exception of the clock divider value.
-The first configuration divides the clock by 2 × 16 = 32, while the second configuration divides the clock by 2 × 128 = 256 and therefore the two digital circuits generate a 1 kHz and 125 Hz, respectively, 50% duty cycle Pulse-Width Modulation (PWM) signal.
-The two configurations are stored in the Program Flash Memory and are loaded into the CLB registers at runtime.
-The change between the two configurations is initiated by the press of the onboard button of the Curiosity Nano.
+The first configuration divides the clock by 2 × 16 = 32, while the second configuration divides the clock by 2 × 128 = 256, and therefore the two digital circuits generate a 1 kHz and 125 Hz 50% duty cycle Pulse-Width Modulation (PWM) signal, respectively.
+The two configurations are stored in the Program Flash Memory and are loaded into the CLB registers at run-time.
+The change between the two configurations is initiated by the press of the on-board button of the Curiosity Nano.

 <picture>
     <img alt="Shows a CLB designer diagram of a clock divider" src="images/mcc/circuit.png" width="400">